GionaBolzer/blog/content/blog/post1/index.md

 0x2c, 0x50, 0x58, 0x54, 0xbb, 0x3b, 0xf7, 0xa5, 0x7e, 0xf6, 0x5c, ...};
 ```

-and we can add it to the process injection payload with a simple decryption routine at runtime:
+With the encrypted shell code can add it to the process injection payload with a simple decryption routine at runtime:

 ```csharp
 byte[] buf = new byte[610] {